Faculty Development Calendar (Google Doc)

 Faculty Research Grants may be used to purchase minor equipment, research tools, and expendable materials, and to pay for project-specific travel, personal services (assistants, secretarial services, etc.) and miscellaneous expenses.
 Research tools may include books, but a specific justification must be supplied for why these are necessary and why other sources of funding, such as the department’s library acquisition fund, are not appropriate.
 Faculty who had start-up funds at the time of their hire should expend those funds before applying for funds through this program.

-Faculty may request a research grant up to $750 once during the 2021-22 fiscal year.
-Requests must be made via the Google Form before the end of the fiscal year, May 31, 2021.
-All expenses must be incurred on or before May 31, 2022.
+Requests must be made via the Google Form before the end of the fiscal year, May 31, 2024.
+All expenses must be incurred on or before May 31, 2024.
+A full budget is required when submitting your request.

 This premiere five day writing seminar is designed for aspiring and established scholars seeking to present their research at professional conferences and/or publish their work in refereed journals.
 The retreat is based on a few simple premises: (1) a motivated, positive, and rigorous environment creates excellent work; (2) peer accountability and immediate feedback encourages productivity; and (3) scholarly work is enriched through collaboration.